Celebrate Mahatma Gandhi’s birth anniversary, on October 2nd, with some Gandhi Jayanti Crafts, videos & Activities for kids!

 Once all the activities are done, you could relax and watch movies together, as a family.
 Choose movies that deal with the themes that played a vital role in Gandhiji’s life.
 Here are some movie suggestions: Gandhi, Lage Raho Munna Bhai, Bajrangi Bhaijaan, Swadesh, and Lagaan.

 Gandhiji played a significant role in India’s freedom struggle.
 He also inspired millions of Indians during his lifetime.
-Even today, his life, values, and his expansive literary output has had a huge influence on people in our country and also around the world.
+Even today, his life, values, and his expansive literary output have had a huge influence on people in our country and also around the world.
 Use the day as an opportunity to make Gandhiji come alive for your children.